 The facilitator picks up a play ball and shares instructions “ I am going to call out the name of one student, I am going to throw the ball and the student will catch the ball and answer an open-ended question like ‘Share one thing you have learnt about the topic?

 The student catches the virtual ball and shares his/her experience and passes the virtual ball to another student by calling out their name.
 It continues in the same manner until the virtual ball is passed back to the facilitator.
 This is known to be the “virtual ball toss” technique.
-The video below has a demonstration of how it will work in the classroom.
+The video above has a demonstration of how it will work in the classroom.

 Benefits of the Virtual Ball Toss Technique